-Mexican Seasoning (Taco seasoning) is prepared with a few smooth ground spices which you will have in your kitchen most probably. 🙂
+Mexican Seasoning (Taco seasoning blend) is prepared with a few smooth ground spices which most probably you will have in your kitchen.

-It takes less than 5 minutes to just mix together the ground spices for this Mexican seasoning recipe and you can store it easily for another hot spiced day.
+It takes less than 5 minutes to just mix together the ground spices for this Mexican spice mix recipe and you can store it easily for another hot spiced day.

-Mexican seasoning is a spice blend which is usually used for popular Mexican dishes.
+Mexican food seasoning is a spice blend which is usually used for popular Mexican dishes.

-Basically, it’s a hot easy Taco seasoning spice blend.
-The easy Mexican seasoning can be used for other global Mexican food favorites with meat such as chicken and ground meat to stuff tacos.
+Basically, it’s a hot easy homemade Taco seasoning spice blend.
+The easy spice mix can be used for other global Mexican food favorites with meat such as chicken and ground meat to stuff tacos.

-Often while Mexican seasoning is simply promoted and sold as a seasoning that includes spices with Mexican flavors.
+Often while Mexican style spice blend is simply promoted and sold as a seasoning that includes spices with Mexican flavors.

-This Mexican Seasoning recipe is more like a global “modern” spice blend than a traditional Mexican spice blend because even in Mexico they differentiate between various spice mixtures.
+This homemade spice mix recipe is more like a global “modern” spice blend than a traditional Mexican spice blend because even in Mexico they differentiate between various spice mixtures.